YalamanchiliLab/PolyAMiner-Bulk/README.md

 # PolyAMiner-Bulk

 This repository includes the PolyAMiner-Bulk computational tool from 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'.
-Please cite our paper if you have used any of our machine learning models or code snippets.
-This repository is actively under development, so please kindly report any issues or feature requests.
+Please cite our paper if you have used our computational tool, any of our machine learning models, or code snippets.
+Additionally, this repository is actively under development, so please kindly report any issues or feature requests.

 In this package, we provide the following resources:

 (1) Source code of PolyAMiner-Bulk

 (2) Test scripts delineating key usage scenarios

 (3) Fine-trained CPAS-BERT models for both human and mouse model organisms.

 ## Citation